-The tax expense for the period comprises current and deferred tax.
-Tax is recognised in profit or loss, except that a change attributable to an item of income or expense recognised as other comprehensive income is also recognised directly in other comprehensive income.
+The tax expense for the financial year comprises current and deferred tax.
+Tax is recognised in the income statement, except to the extent that it relates to items recognised in other comprehensive income or directly in shareholders' funds.
+In this case, the tax is also recognised in other comprehensive income or directly in shareholders' funds, respectively.